matrix-org/matrix-spec-proposals/specification/00_basis.rst

   The last_active specifics should be moved to the detailed presence event section

-Last activity is tracked by the server maintaining a timestamp of the last time it saw a pro-active event from the user; either sending a message to a room, coming online or back from idle, etc. This timestamp is presented via a key called ``last_active_ago``, which gives the relative number of milliseconds since the message is generated/emitted that the user was last seen active.
+Last activity is tracked by the server maintaining a timestamp of the last time it saw a pro-active event from the user.
+Any event which could be triggered by a human using the application is considered pro-active (e.g. sending an event to a room).
+An example of a non-proactive client activity would be a client setting 'idle' presence status, or polling for events.
+This timestamp is presented via a key called ``last_active_ago``, which gives the relative number of milliseconds since the message is generated/emitted that the user was last seen active.

 N.B. in v1 API, status/online/idle state are muxed into a single 'presence' field on the m.presence event.